don-smith/astropaper/README.md

 ## Usability Features

-* Right now, the app just opens (that's all)
+* Selecting an empty tile will download the photo for that day
-* I'll add features here as they are implemented
+* Selecting a photo tile will set that image as your wallpaper

 ## Technical Features